SUBMISSIONS WILL BE ACCEPTED AGAIN BEGINNING JULY 1, 2023

 I’m in awe of anyone who is determined to put themselves out there to showcase their thoughts and feelings on any subject.
 Thank you for your willingness to be a part of this with me!

-The first anthology produced by The Short of It – The Sound of Brilliance
+The first volume produced by The Short of It – The Sound of Brilliance

 Guidelines for Submissions

 I’m interested in receiving any style of writing which can succinctly reveal depth, emotion, and meaning.
 Submit your work in the style that you are most comfortable with.
 Some examples of poetry – haiku, senryu, etheree, tetractys, kimo, cinquain, lanturne, paiku, rictameter, tanka – just to name a few styles.
 Or, if you prefer writing stories – 6, 10, 100-word, or 3-line pieces are also appropriate.
 I’m looking for work that is 150 or fewer words.
-While we’ve made exceptions to some of these rules in the past because they were just too good not to accept—no longer, it’s not fair to those who do follow the guidelines.
-The amount of talent has increased exponentially, and we are limited to 52 features!
+While I’ve made exceptions to some of these rules in the past because they were just too good not to accept—no longer!
+It’s not fair to those who do follow the guidelines.
+The amount of talent has increased exponentially, and I am limiting it to 52 features!
 Please adhere to the guidelines, or you may find your submission(s) rejected.